Suryansh-Dey/mySTL/readme.md

 Yup I am that lazy
 # mySTL.hpp
 You can add ```#include<mySTL/mySTL.hpp>``` like any other library and thanks to `mystl.hpp.gch`, pre-compiled header, present in the same directory as `mySTL.hpp`, compilation time cutts of by 75%!!
-That saves of 3 seconds of boring time.
+- That saves of 3 seconds of boring time.
+- It internally includes all standard C++ libarary.
+No more hardwork
 # mySTL.exe
 This allows you to submit your code on an online platform which take a single main file by copy pasting mySTL library just above your code
 fuck off mac users